pydemull/activAnalyzer/README.md

 activAnalyzer is a shinny app that was developed to analyze daily physical behavior data recorded at the hip in adults using an ActiGraph accelerometer (.agd files).
-Once analysis is completed, the app allows to export results (summarized by day and averaged over valid days) to .csv files and to generate a report of the measurement (.pdf file).
+Once analysis is completed, the app allows to export results (summarized by day and with means/medians of the valid days) to .csv files and to generate a report of the measurement (.pdf file).
 All the configured inputs relevant for interpreting the results are recorded in the report.
 Be sure that the inputs that are configured when generating the report correspond to the analysis that was actually performed (in other words, avoid modifying the inputs after generating satisfactory results).
 Please read the [user’s guide](https://github.com/pydemull/activAnalyzer/blob/master/inst/guide/user_guide_en.pdf)